-- criteria for erosion measures; - incorporation of the recommendations of the Cooksville Creek Rehabilitation Study for the reach of the Cooksville Creek between King Street East and Paisley Boulevard East; - b. in the event that structural management options are not feasible and, subject to a detailed planning design and supporting engineering studies for the Special Site 1 lands, a Two-Zone floodplain management concept, or combination of a Two-Zone floodplain management concept and structural management options, may be implemented; - c. the limits of the development will be determined through detailed studies to address limits of flooding.
+- · criteria for erosion measures; and - incorporation of the recommendations of the Cooksville Creek Rehabilitation Study for the reach of the Cooksville Creek between King Street East and Paisley Boulevard East; and - b. in the event that structural management options are not feasible and, subject to a detailed planning design and supporting engineering studies for the Special Site 1 lands, a two-zone floodplain management concept. combination of а two-zone floodplain management concept structural and management options, may be implemented; - the limits of the development will be determined through detailed studies to address limits of flooding.
 Lands not suitable for development will be redesignated to Greenbelt; and - d. the preparation of a concept plan promoting the integrated redevelopment of the existing residential lots will be required in conjunction with any redevelopment applications.
-The concept plan will be required to address the following: - naturalization of the Cooksville Creek and retention of existing vegetation; - an alternate street access and design to limit access to the lands from only King Street East; - housing forms that provide for the stepping of densities and building heights from higher to the north and west ends of the site to lower to the south and east ends of the site.
+The concept plan will be required to address the following: - naturalization of the Cooksville Creek and retention of existing vegetation; - an alternate street access and design to limit access to the lands from only King Street East; and - housing forms that provide for the stepping of densities and building heights from higher to the north and west ends of the site to lower to the south and east ends of the site.